-Carleton has an extensive network or international partnerships.
-We have MOUs that include research partnerships in 64 countries – and many of our faculty are actively engaged in research collaboration projects beyond our existing agreements.
+Carleton has an extensive network of international partnerships.
+We have more than 70 cooperative agreements and memoranda of understanding(MOUs) that include research partnerships in 34 countries, and more than 170 agreements which facilitate the academic exchange of graduate and undergraduate students.
+Many of our faculty are actively engaged in research collaboration projects beyond our existing agreements.

 Student Exchange Partnerships

-To initiate an international agreement you must complete the International Research Agreement Approval form and submit it to the International Research Program Coordinator .
-This form determines the need and/or rationale for a new institutional agreement and must be approved and signed by the Faculty Dean before is submitted to Carleton International.
+To initiate an international cooperative agreement or MOU, Carleton faculty members must identify a faculty champion who will be the point contact for the partnership, complete the International Research Agreement Approval form and submit it to the International Research Program Coordinator.
+This form determines the need and/or rationale for a new institutional agreement and must be approved and signed by the faculty champion’s Dean before the MOU or agreement is processed by Carleton International.

 Types of Agreements